ravindraranwala/SpringBootRxJava/README.md

 There are two different usecases implemented by this application.

-# Usecase1: Calling an external Currency Conversion API asynchronously to get the currency rates for given set of currencies.
+# Usecase1: Calling an external Currency Conversion API asynchronously using RxJava to get the currency rates for given set of currencies.

 This application gives you currency rates for the currencies you enter compared with a sensible base currency, which is Euro in this case.